amandakauppinen/WeatherApp/README.md

 #### App Description ####

 This app is a basic weather app.
-The user an select from a group of predefined cities and get both the current forecast as well as a 5-day forecast for the selected city.
+The user can select from a group of predefined cities and get both the current forecast as well as a 5-day forecast for the selected city.
 It includes icons that map to the weather type, as well as information on temperature, wind, etc.